liflab/beepbeep-3/Readme.md

 BeepBeep 3 was written by [Sylvain Hallé](http://leduotang.ca/sylvain), associate professor at Université du Québec à Chicoutimi, Canada.
-Part of this work has been funded by the Canada Research Chair in Specification, testing and verification of software systems and the [Natural Sciences and Engineering Research Council of Canada](http://nserc-crsng.gc.ca).
+Part of this work has been funded by the Canada Research Chair in Software Specification, Testing and Verification and the [Natural Sciences and Engineering Research Council of Canada](http://nserc-crsng.gc.ca).